 Medicare does not cover every cost of your hospital bill but Part A and Part B can significantly reduce your cost responsibility.

-A Medigap supplemental insurance plan added to Parts A and B may be able to provide further help.
+A Medicare Supplement Insurance (Medigap) plan added to Parts A and B may be able to provide further help.

 When you become an inpatient, Part A may also pay for your expenses related to the facility’s emergency department before you were admitted as an inpatient.

 Part A of Original Medicare, called “hospital insurance,” covers hospital stays.
 Part B of Original Medicare, called “medical insurance,” also helps with the cost of hospital stays and covers doctors’ services while you’re in the hospital.

 Medicare Advantage (Part C) can replace Original Medicare and must offer at least the same Medicare coverage for hospital stays as Parts A and B. Some Medicare Advantage plans also provide additional coverage for hospital stays.